You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

 - Holds up to 400 pounds

-This inflatable kayak comes with almost everything you need to get started; it doesn’t come with a pump.
-But, you get a paddle and a carry bag.
+This inflatable kayak comes with almost everything you need to get started, BUT it doesn’t come with a pump or a skeg (bummer).
+But you get a paddle and a carry bag.
 The paddle is good enough to get you started, but it’s something you may want to upgrade down the road.

 Easy to inflate and deflate